thewhitetulip/Tasks/README.md

 Features:
 1. Add, update, delete note
 2. Search notes, the query is highlighted in the search results page
+3. We use github flavoured markdown, which enables us for using a task list, advanced syntax highlighting and much more

 How you install?
 ==================